iotaledger/bee/bee-api/bee-rest-api/README.md

-# bee-tangle
+# bee-rest-api

-Implementation of the rest API for coordicide.
+Implementation of the REST API for coordicide.